Skip to content

 When discussing Nelson Nash’s “Infinite Banking Concept” or Pamela Yellen’s “Bank on Yourself,” agents may tell you that when you pay interest on a policy loan, you’re actually paying yourself back that interest.

-Banking Truths #3 – You pay the insurance company loan interest, while they continue crediting your Whole Life policy with interest and dividends (even on loaned money).
+Banking Truth #3 – You pay the insurance company loan interest, while they continue crediting your Whole Life policy with interest and dividends (even on loaned money).

 Here’s the actual 7-step money flow that can create the illusion that you’re paying interest to yourself when borrowing from life insurance to be your own bank: